 We have a handy guide on how to explore Hong Kong in just 3 days here, or read on for our favourite attractions and must-do activities!

 What kid wouldn’t love a day at Disneyland?
 Hong Kong Disneyland is a relatively small park and easily manageable with kids of all ages.
 You’ll find all your favourite rides here such as It’s a Small World, Mad Hatter Tea Cups and Hyperspace Mountain, as well as some that are unique to Hong Kong Disneyland.
 Meet your favourite Disney characters, watch the Lion King show, and don’t miss the Fantasy Parade.

-Ocean Park is Hong Kong’s oldest and best loved theme park and features a large aquarium, many animals and a host of thrill rides.
-The Grand Aquarium is home to huge variety of sea creatures, such as sharks, sting rays and turtles, while the Polar exhibits showcase walruses, sea lions, seals and penguins.
+Ocean Park is Hong Kong’s oldest and best-loved theme park and features a large aquarium, many animals and a host of thrill rides.
+The Grand Aquarium is home to a huge variety of sea creatures, such as sharks, stingrays and turtles, while the Polar exhibits showcase walruses, sea lions, seals and penguins.
 Don’t miss a visit to everyone’s favourite – the Giant Pandas!
 Finish your day by riding all the rollercoasters and fun rides, even for really young kids.